poroshinaleksei/finn-pokerhanden/README.md

 1. **Start Docker Desktop**: Ensure Docker Desktop is running on your machine.

-2. **Start the Server**: - Navigate to the server directory:
+2. **Start the Server**:
+   - Navigate to the server directory:
+     `cd server`
-   `cd server` - Pull the latest MongoDB Community Server Docker image:
+     - Pull the latest MongoDB Community Server Docker image:
-   `docker pull mongodb/mongodb-community-server:latest` - Start the services defined in `docker-compose.yml` file:
+       `docker pull mongodb/mongodb-community-server:latest`
+   - Start the services defined in `docker-compose.yml` file:
      `docker-compose up`

 ## Client Setup

-1. **Install Dependencies**: Navigate to the client directory and install the necessary npm packages.
+1. **Install Dependencies**:
+   -Navigate to the client directory and install the necessary npm packages:
+   `cd client`
    `npm install`

 2. **Start the Client**: